charis-the-programmer/author-documentation/docs/Tools-Demo.md

 ### [GitHub](https://github.com/)
 Most articles involve code samples hosted on GitHub.
 As an author, you should create a public repo with all the code used in an article and make this available to your editor.
 This repo should be linked to prominently in the article.

-Once the repo is finalized, it will be forked to the SitePoint Editors repo to prevent code going missing or being altered after an article is published.
+Once the repo is finalized, it will be forked to the codeswag Editors repo to prevent code going missing or being altered after an article is published.

 ### [CodePen](https://codepen.io/)
 CodePen is useful for front-end demos involving HTML, CSS and JavaScript.
 It includes a console for displaying output (but this unfortunately cannot yet be included in the embedded view).